DTJF/nettobac/src/doc/_3_Examples.md

 command line window, since the browser connects to an external server to get the context.

-When you click on the first (internal) link, further message occur in the command line window.
+When you click on the first (internal) link, further messages occur in the command line window (as shown above).
 The second page opens.
 It contains a form with two entries for a pseudo login and a button.
 When clicking the button, the server gets the form context and extracts the user input from the entries, to create a new page showing the results.

 When the button `Exit demo -> shutdown server` gets clicked, the server closes all connections and shuts down.
 This can also get achieved by